-The BBC are likely to broadcast The London International Horse Show on BBC 2 and across its digital platforms.
-The full programme times will be shown here in a few weeks before the Show.
+The BBC broadcasted the following classes and performances from The London International Horse Show on BBC 2 and across its digital platforms.

-FEI TV is a pay-to-view service and will be showing the FEI World CupTM classes (Dressage, Jumping and Driving) live.
+FEI TV is a pay-to-view service and you can still watch the FEI World CupTM classes (Dressage, Jumping and Driving) live.
 For further information visit feitv.org